Virtual Pro-Wrestling 2: Oudou Keishou

 Much like the previous clip, this is a clip of the announcer saying "okiotsuke kudasai", but in a more urgent manner.

-Joe Higuchi was probably intended to appear in the game as an optional referee, but for reasons unknown, he was removed from the game and replaced with the generic Johnny H.
+Joe Higuchi was probably intended to appear in the game as an optional referee, but was removed from the game and replaced with the generic Johnny H.

 Bart Gunn is in the game as Michael Barton, as he was called in AJPW.
 This was likely removed to prevent any lawsuits from (the then) WWF as they still owned the trademark on his in-ring name, despite the fact he was fired after the infamous Brawl for All shoot match at WrestleMania XV.